eleefulton/Senior-Project/README.md

 Program Description:
-  This program computes TF-IDF for words in a category of documents by computing term frequency across all documents in a category (number of times word appears in category divided by number of total length of category measured in words), then multiplying that by the log of the inverse category frequency of the word (total number of categories divided by number of categories that word appears in).
+  This program computes TF-IDF for words in a category of documents by computing term frequency across all documents in a category (number of times word appears in category divided by number of total length of category measured in words), then multiplying that by the natural log of the inverse category frequency of the word (total number of categories divided by number of categories that word appears in).

 How to Compile: